Skip to main content

 Fetch the Task's status

 With the TaskID, you can make a GET request to /tasks/{TaskID} to query the status of the task.
 The structure of the response from this endpoint will be similar to the response you got when you submitted the task request.
 The Status key will reflect the current status of the task.
-The task can be in the following statuses: Accepted, Initialising, Building, In Progress, Completed, Cancelled, or Stopped.
+The task can be in the following statuses: Accepted, Initialising, Building, In Progress, Completed, Rescheduled, Cancelled, or Stopped.
 Until the task reaches a terminal state, you should poll the /tasks/{TaskID} endpoint.
 The code below polls the task status endpoint every 2 seconds.

 # Task ID returned by the API when you created the task